robbrotherton/draw/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-A package to generate gcode for a pen plotter.
-It can be used to create data.frames of x and y coordinates for shapes and lines, and to convert the data into gcode.
+A package to generate cartesian coordinates for various polygons, and to fill polygons with lines.

 ## Installation